Dharun-Anand/LLM-for-SSCS/README.md

 This repository contains the additional data for the paper titled "An Empirical Study on Using Large Language Models to Analyze Software Supply Chain Security Failures".

-There are 5 files in this repository.
+There are 6 files in this repository.

 1. articles.py:
 Contains all the articles in the catalogue used as the dataset for the study.\
 For example, 'article1' contains the content of the first article in the catalogue (sorted by the most recent article).\
 The catalogue being referred to here is a collection of articles on software supply chain failures collected by CNCF.\
 The link to this catalogue: https://github.com/cncf/tag-security/tree/main/supply-chain-security/compromises

+2. articles.csv:
+Contains all the articles in the catalogue used as the dataset for the study in a CSV format.

 3. GptPrompts.py:
 This file contains the code for prompting GPT 3.5's response to the various prompts used in the paper.\